-Set forth below is a description of the registration rights granted under the agreements with Series D investors
+We have granted certain registration rights to our shareholders.
+Set forth below is a description of the registration rights granted under the shareholders agreement.

 Demand Registration Rights.
 At any time after the earlier of (i) the fourth anniversary of May 17, 2021 or (ii) six months after the closing of this offering, holders of at least 10 percent or more of the issued and outstanding registrable securities held by all holders (other than a registration statement relating either to the sale of securities to employees of the Company pursuant to a share option, share purchase or similar plan), may request in writing that we effect a registration for at least 25% of the registrable securities.
 We shall, within 10 business days of the receipt of such written request issued by any holder to register its registrable securities, give written notice of such request to all the holders, and thereupon shall use our reasonable best efforts to effect, as soon as practicable, the registration under the Securities Act of all registrable securities for which the requesting shareholder has requested registration and all other registrable securities that other shareholders requested us to register within 15 days after receipt of the written notice.
 We are obligated to effect no more than a total of three demand registrations, except in certain circumstances.